 - Next scatter on half the garlic, parsley and chili powder.

-- Then add the rest of the shrimp, followed by the rest of the garlic, parsley and chili powder.
+- Then add the rest of the shrimp, the rest of the garlic, parsley, chili powder and salt.
+Drizzle with olive oil.

 - Cover the pot and simmer for 8 minutes.